conan-io/docs/reference/conanfile.rst

-This **will not introduce a new dependency**, it will just change Zlib v2 to v3 if A actually requires it, otherwise Zlib will not be a dependency of your package
+This **will not introduce a new dependency**, it will just change Zlib v2 to v3 if A actually requires it.
+Otherwise Zlib will not be a dependency of your package.

 Besides the ``requires`` field, more advanced requirement logic can be defined in the